daleonpz/daleonpz.github.io/_posts/2017-05-30-why-do-we-live.md

 ```

 In the end, it is not about how long you can live, it is about how well you lived.
+Live on your own terms.
+In my case these are mye principles:

+* Live in the present, it is the only moment that I can do something.
+* Avoid boredom.
+Feel alive, I am here to enjoy this game called life.
+* Shit happens, so laugh.
+* Be in peace with myself.
+I am the only person with whom I will be my whole life.

 ```